 Place the pork loin directly on the grate or use a Bradley rack.

-Let it smoke cook for about 3.5 – 4 hours or until it reaches 145°F in the center of the meat using a tested digital probe meat thermometer.
+Let it smoke cook for about 3.5 – 4 hours or until it reaches 145°F in the center of the meat using a durable, high-quality digital probe meat thermometer such as the ThermoWorks Smoke.
 When it reaches 145°F, remove it immediately from the heat, it is done.

 If you have a water pan in your smoker, be sure to use it.
 It does a lot of good things for the smoking environment and should be used whenever possible.

 I recommend adding smoke for at least 2 hours but it also completely fine and even recommended to add well-vented, light smoke for the entire time it is cooking.
-I do this almost without fail and I love the well pronounced smoke flavors that I get in my charcoal, electric and gas smokers by using this method.
+I do this most of the time and I love the well pronounced smoke flavors that I get in my charcoal, electric, and gas smokers by using this method.

-The pork loin will cool down quickly so with it only being 145°F in the center when it is finished, there is not a good reason to let it sit and rest for any length of time in my opinion.
+The pork loin will cool down quickly so with it only being 145°F in the center when it is finished, there is not a good reason to let it sit and rest for more than just 3-5 minutes.
 Remove the cooking twine if you tied it up, slice into ½ inch slices and serve immediately.

 Watch the Temperature of the Pork Loin

 If you don't remember anything else, remember this: the most important thing you can do to make sure that this pork loin comes out juicy and tender is to use a trusted, tested meat thermometer and when it reaches 145°F in the center, it is done.
 Remove it from the smoker immediately.

 In years past, we were taught to cook pork to a much higher temperature and this resulted in something that just wasn't as palatable as it could have been.
 The USDA has now informed us that 145°F is completely safe for pork and it has been music to my ears and my stomach ever since.